Quality Cotton Quilting Fabric

 Good quilting fabric has a thread count of at least

 60 square or 60 threads per inch each on the crosswise and lengthwise grains.

 Fabrics with a higher thread count feel "finer" to the touch.
 They are smoother and last longer.
 The fabric designs printed on these higher thread count fabrics is finer and more detailed.

 It is for this reason--better image quality--that you use a higher thread count fabric for photo transfer.
 The resulting images are crisper.

-Just like quilting thread, long staple cotton fibers produce less lint.
-And long staple fibers are a better quality and, thus, more expensive than short staple fibers.
-(Just like your Aurifil or Masterpiece is a better quality thread and lints up your bobbin case less.)
+Just like quilting thread, long-staple cotton fibers produce less lint.
+And long-staple fibers are a better quality and, thus, more expensive than short-staple fibers.
+(Just like your Aurifil or Masterpiece is a better quality thread and lints up your bobbin case much less.)

 The Finishing Process

 Better quality quilting fabrics are put through several finishing processes to set the dyes to prevent or minimize bleeding.
 The final product is also softer to the touch.
 Fabrics that go through little or no finishing feel "board-like" and stiff.
 They are more prone to bleeding and fading.
 And thus, cost less.

 First, for me it must be 100% cotton quilting fabric (unless it's one of those faux metallics that are a cotton/nylon blend).
 I like what I can do with cotton.
 So that means no polyester/cotton blends.

 I rarely use plain "white" fabric.
 If it's white, it's probably a conversation print.
 I have a whole box of this type of fabric that I have bought over the years, some from as long ago as 1995.
 What's interesting to me now is that some of the fabric in those prints is pretty flimsy.
 Probably less than 60 square.
 Because not fun to work with because it stretches more than other fabrics.
 I pre-wash, so shrinkage is irrelevant.